 - 1. Draw the plan, section and elevation of a building - 2.
 Select, construct and interpret appropriate drawing scale as per the situation. - 3.
-Draw simple curves like ellipse, cycloid and spiral.
-Draw Orthographic projections of points, lines and planes. - 4.
-Draw orthographic projection of solids like cylinders, cones, prisms and pyramids including sections and isometric projections of simple objects. - 5. layout development of solids for practical situations, architectural and engineering scales will increase. - 6.
-Create, analyze and produce 2D drawings of buildings in AUTO CAD environment, produce engineered drawings. - 7.
-Student's ability to hand letter will improve, to perform basic sketching techniques will improve. - 8.
-Convert sketches to engineered drawings and become familiar with office practice and standards.
+Layout development of solids for practical situations, architectural and engineering scales will increase. - 4.
+Have knowledge in details about every individual section of a building, truss, doors and windows and detailed information about the different types of foundation. - 5.
+Have the ability to perform basic sketching techniques. - 6.
+Convert sketches to engineering drawings and become familiar with office practice and standards.